ri0t/mqttnotifier/README.md

 - [x] Build basic working prototype
 - [x] Rejoice!
 - [x] Add packaging fluff
+- [ ] Add typings everywhere
 - [ ] Add test suite
 - [x] Add readme
+- [ ] Generate documentation and proper man pages
+- [ ] Generate first release
+- [ ] Package and upload on pypi
 - [ ] Verify platform independence (it should run on all platforms that support paho-mqtt and plyer)
   - [ ] Maybe write installation/usage instructions for other platforms
 - [ ] Verify python versions (it uses typings, so at least 3.5 is necessary, there are backports for some functionality, though)
+- [ ] Check if feedback via notifications is possible (at least on freedesktop systems, it might be)
 - [ ] NixPkgs packaging
 - [ ] Add basic system integration
   - [ ] Write systemd unit